 Boxing gloves are of course the most important item of training equipment for boxing.
 The gloves are what protect both your hands from getting damaged and your opponent or sparring partner from getting injured, so it’s important to get these right.

 When buying boxing gloves, many first timers will go out and buy the cheapest pair of gloves they can find.
 Unfortunately a lot of the time, the saying ‘you get what you pay for’ rings true here.
 Usually boxing gloves for around £20 or less tend to be cheaply built and don’t last long at all.
 While they may seem ‘fine for now’, they can actually end up doing more harm to your hands than good.
-We would advise anybody looking to try to spend a little more on boxing gloves, and go for a mid-range glove.
-The difference is definitely noticeable.
+We would advise anybody looking to try to spend a little more on boxing gloves.
+If you avoid budget gloves and go for a mid-range glove, the difference is definitely noticeable.

 The type of training you do will also affect what weight of glove you use.
-Many people use lighter gloves (around 10oz) for bag and pad work, as they allow you to work on speed and technique, as well as getting used to the feel of throwing a punch.
+Many people use lighter gloves (around 10oz) for bag and pad work.
+This allows you to work on speed and technique, as well as getting used to the feel of throwing a punch.
 For sparring, most gyms won’t let you spar in anything less than 16oz.
 The extra padding is not so much for your sake but for your opponent’s protection.
 In high level competition, they often fight with 10oz gloves.

 For help choosing a glove which is right for you take a look through our Boxing Glove Reviews.